cappe987/cappe987.github.io/_posts/2022-09-17-the-day-make-started-crashing.md

 when building a completely unrelated package.
 It did not do this iteration at all when building other packages.

-For some reason, Make would start iterating over a lot of (all?) variables.
-To this day I have no answer to why this happens.
-But one question remained.
+For some reason, Make would start iterating over all variables.
+I did not delve further into this right now.
+I switched focus.
 Why did it start happening now?
 Why was it never an issue before?

 It didn't take too long for me to realize that a couple of weeks prior I had upgraded Ubuntu on my work laptop from 21.04 to 22.04.
 Could they have upgraded